OpenAPI Interface Calling Methods

 const app = new Koa();

-const SecretId = ""; // Obtain from software "Environment Configuration" page
+const SecretId = ""; // Obtain from private deployment management page

-const SecretKey = ""; // Obtain from software "Environment Configuration" page
+const SecretKey = ""; // Obtain from private deployment management page

 const EnvType = "prod"; // prod: production environment, dev: experience environment

-const domain = 'Replace with actual domain value';
+const domain = 'Please replace with actual access address';

 app.use(async (ctx) => {